Chatbot-Specific Events

 By now you should hopefully be seeing the pattern!

-To let users like a message, we'll add a .like
+To let users like a message, we'll add a `.like` event to our chatbot.

 In this case, we'll just print the message that was either liked or disliked.